AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/spa-page-component.md

 ---
 title: SPA
 seo-title: SPA Page Component
-description: In een SPA biedt de paginacomponent niet de HTML-elementen van de onderliggende componenten, maar delegeert deze aan het SPA.
+description: In een SPA verstrekt de paginacomponent niet de HTML elementen van zijn kindcomponenten, maar in plaats daarvan delegeert dit aan het kader van de SPA.
 In dit document wordt uitgelegd hoe de paginacomponent van een SPA hierdoor uniek wordt.
 seo-description: In an SPA the page component doesn't provide the HTML elements of its child components, but instead delegates this to the SPA framework.
 This document explains how this makes the page component of an SPA unique.
 uuid: d444527a-e883-4873-a55b-c2bc140d8d7f
 contentOwner: bohnert